Sleeps 2 | 160sq/ft | Guests age 6+ suggested

 $169 Weeknight | $189 Weekend | $209 Holiday

-Cress is the second tent in our growing Kawartha fleet!
+Yarrow is the sixth and last tent in our Kawartha fleet!
 All tents will be identical in design and come with their own fire pit & grill, outdoor twinkle lights, a picnic table, two Muskoka chairs, and share a communal space at the water’s edge.
 Paddleboards can be rented on-site for an additional fee.

 Due to the realities of this site and the safety risks involved, we do not recommend this tent for families with children under the age of 6.
 Pets are also not permitted here.
 See the “Be Aware” section below for more detail.

 Activities at this cabin:

 SELECT THE NIGHTS YOU’D LIKE TO STAY IN THE RESERVATION CALENDAR ABOVE

 ☼ We require a 2-night minimum stay / 3-nights on long weekends

 ☼ A $50 cleaning fee will be included in your reservation total

 ☼ HST will be added on the checkout page

 We book up to 4 months in advance and open reservations on a revolving monthly basis.
 December bookings are now open.
 January reservations will open October 1st, 2022.